wp-plugins/waktu-solat-countdown/readme.txt

 1. Pergi ke Appearance > Widgets untuk menambah widget ke sidebar anda.

 == Frequently Asked Questions ==

+= FAQ =

+Can this plugin be use in an official website?
+- Yes, you can use this plugin anywhere you like as long as you keep the license intact.

+Can i suggest new functionality for this plugin?
+- Every suggestions are always welcome, please contact me at [www.eizil.com](http://www.eizil.com "Contact Me") or at support page [http://denaihati.com/projek-waktu-solat](http://denaihati.com/projek-waktu-solat "Projek Waktu Solat")

 = Soalan Lazim =

 Adakah plugin ini boleh digunakan pada laman web rasmi?